EDJNet/tidywikidatar/README.md

   - all responses are transformed into data frames or simple character vectors
-  - by default, responses are cached locally in a sqlite database
+  - it is easy to enable efficient caching in a local sqlite database

 If you want to benefit of the wealth of information stored by Wikidata, but you do not like SPARQL queries and nested lists, then you may find